jeldikk/candidate-selection-rejection-webapp/README.md

 A React webapp made with bootstrap, react, redux libraries.

+Here is the deployment link hosted on firebase [Click Here](https://impact-analysis-react.web.app/)

 **Features implemented in the webapp:**
 1. Moderator can select or reject the candidate using buttons provided on each candidate card component